Azkii/HolyArray/app/(main)/slides/codeExample/arrayInDistress/content.md

 array.push(4)
 array.push(2)

-// The floating-point number 13.37 is added to the array.
+// Floating-point number 13.37 is added to the array.
 // Since floating-point numbers (doubles) cannot be represented as Smi,
 // V8 changes the element kind to PACKED_DOUBLE_ELEMENTS.
 array.push(13.37)